These measures can make it easier to qualify for a low-interest and low-fee loan with a smaller deposit.

 Here are the steps you'll have to take when applying for an IBA home loan:

-Applicants can take advantage of a home loan with a longer introductory period and lower incremental rates.
+These applicants can take advantage of a home loan with a longer introductory period and lower incremental interest rates.

 Additionally, applicants may be eligible for the Establishment Costs Grant and the Remote Indigenous Home Buyer Grant: